 The outstanding stock options held by employees who will be employed by PHC immediately following the Distribution will be cancelled as of the Distribution Date.
 The shares subject to the cancelled options will be returned to the Promus Stock Option Plan and will be available for future issuance.
 Such employees will receive, subject to their individual consent, adjusted replacement options granted under the PHC Stock Option Plan.
-See "The Distribution--Management of PHC--PHC Compensation Plans."
+The adjustment would preserve the approximate aggregate spread value of stock options that existed immediately prior to the Distribution.
+To accomplish this, the number of outstanding Promus stock options held by a Harrah's Entertainment employee and the exercise price of those options will be adjusted as follows: The number of shares subject to the option will be multiplied by the Pre-Distribution Promus Share Price and the resulting number will be divided by the Post-Distribution Harrah's Entertainment Share Price; the exercise price of the option will be multiplied by the Post-Distribution Harrah's Entertainment Share Price and the resulting number will be divided by the Pre-Distribution Promus Share Price.
+Fractions will be rounded to the next highest share and the next lowest cent, respectively.
+See "The Distribution--Relationship Between PHC and Harrah's Entertainment after the Distribution--Employee Benefits Allocation Agreement" and "--Management of PHC-PHC Compensation Plans."